Rev. Dr. Bruce G. Schuchard

 Before joining the Seminary, Schuchard served as pastor at St. James Lutheran Church in Victor, Iowa (1990-97).

-He wrote the book 1-3 John for Concordia Publishing House’s Concordia Commentary series.
-He also co-edited Abiding Word: The Use of Scripture in the Gospel of John (Concordia Publishing House, 2015).
-His doctoral dissertation, Scripture within Scripture: The Interrelationship of Form and Function in the Explicit Citations of the Old Testament in the Gospel of John, was published in the Society of Biblical Literature Dissertation series.
+He wrote The Word from the Beginning: The Person and Work of Jesus in the Gospel of John (Lexham Press, 2022).
+He also wrote 1-3 John for Concordia Publishing House’s Concordia Commentary series (published in 2012).
+He co-edited Abiding Words: The Use of Scripture in the Gospel of John (SBL Press, 2015).
+His doctoral dissertation, Scripture within Scripture: The Interrelationship of Form and Function in the Explicit Old Testament Citations in the Gospel of John, was published in the Society of Biblical Literature Dissertation Series (in 1992).
 He also has published numerous book reviews and several short essays.

 He and his wife, Sheryl, have two children, Will and Lydia.
-He enjoys sports, music and keeping up with his kids’ activities.
+He enjoys sports, music and time spent with family.

 New Testament use of Old Testament Scripture